agustavo87/genia/README.md

 git clone https://github.com/agustavo87/genia.git
 ```

 A docker **development** enviroment with php 8.3 (cli), extensions and composer is included.
-Can be boot up with
+Can be boot up with:

 ```sh
 docker compose up
 ```

+It spin up a development server at `localhost:80`.
+If the composer dependencies are not installed yet
+- installs dependendencies with composer
+- create `.env` file
+- links storage folders

 In order to enter with a shell inside the development container